nicholaswmin/fsm/README.md

       You haven't been decapitated by an elevator (yet) because it's sequence of operations is modelled as an FSM.

-      While there are variants of state machines which can have multiple states, i.e the [*Non-deterministic finite automaton*][ndfsm],
-      this documentation describes the most common type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.
+      This documentation describes the most common type of state machine, the [*Deterministic finite automaton*][dfsm] which exists in only 1 state.

       Formal terminology is unnecessarily complex for the purposes of this